sai2565/Network-Topology-Discovery-NodeJs/README.md

 # Network-Topology-Discovery-NodeJs

-Depth first traversal algorithm implementation for network topology discovery using TCP protocol in Node Js
+a.
+Implementation of network topology discovery algorithm using TCP protocol in Node Js

+b.
+The configuremachine.js file has the code that sets ups a server with specified configuration info that can be read from an external configuration file.

+c. scanNetwork function is used to trigger a network scanning for discovering all the machines connedted on to the network